RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 Who can have an account?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Anyone with a valid UCINetID.
+Anyone with a valid UCInetID.
 Please see :ref:`get account`.

 How long can I have an account after graduation/separation from UCI?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For as long as your UCINetID is valid.
+For as long as your UCInetID is valid.
 Please see :ref:`closing account`.

 Who defined the policy?